 10. Fear will be your biggest enemy when you start a soap business.

 This really should be number one, I tell you.

 I would venture to say that 99% of the soapmakers I work with allow a fear of some kind to hold them back in business – whether that is a fear of cold calling, a fear of public speaking, a fear of a failure, or any other multitude of fears.

 Before you dive in headfirst starting your soap business, get crystal clear on your fears and start conquering each fear you have now.
 And as you continue to roll with your business, you will find new fears that crop up and it’s important to keeping taking steps to bust them out of your way.

-You are the only one who is responsible for your success, and you can’t allow fear to dictate the path you take.
+When you decide to start a soap business, you are the only one who is responsible for your success.
+And you can’t allow fear to dictate the path you take.
 Even if you consider yourself pretty fearless now, I promise you will find a fear down the road that holds you back.
 That’s the life of an entrepreneur, and it’s totally normal!
 Stay honest with yourself, and keep the ball rolling in the right direction.

-If you are already in business, what are some of the things you wish you had considered or known before you dived in?
+If you are already in business, what are some of the things you wish you had considered or known before you decided to start a soap company?
 Throw it down in the comments and let’s help each other out.